 What is Fenugreek (Trigonella foenum-graecum)?

-Trigonella foenum-graecum is a plant of the family Fabaceae; leaves are useful as herb and their yellow colored seeds as a spice.
+Fenugreek (Trigonella foenum-graecum) leaves and their yellow colored seeds are useful as a spice as well as medicinal herb.
 Fenugreek is cultivated in Nepal, India, Pakistan, Bangladesh, China, Egypt, France, Spain, Turkey, and Morocco.

-Fenugreek has been in use for centuries for various female conditions, brain and nervous system problems, skin, liver and metabolic disorders.
+Fenugreek has been in use for centuries for various female conditions, brain & nervous system problems, skin, liver and metabolic disorders.
 It is also beneficial for respiratory and gastrointestinal problems.

 Fennugreek slows down the absorption of glucose, and other simple carbohydrates.
 It is due to its mucilaginous fiber content and high viscosity formation in the gut.
 Additionally, fenugreek shows improvement in HDL-cholesterol levels (31% increase).

 Fenugreek possesses antioxidant property in the presence of glutathione and beta-carotene in their seeds.
-This prevents the oxidation of LDL cholesterol, thus stops inflammation of arteries, and no plaque formation.
-Therefore, fenugreek reduces the risk of atherosclerosis and heart diseases.
+This prevents the oxidation of LDL cholesterol, thus stops inflammation of arteries as well as plaque formation.
+Therefore, fenugreek reduces the risk of atherosclerosis, heart diseases and stroke.

 Medicinal benefits of Fenugreek

-Trigonella foenum-graecum (fenugreek) has traditionally in use for the treatment of diabetes.
+Fenugreek has been in use traditionally for the treatment of diabetes.

 - Relief chronic cough, sore throat, treats skin irritations, anemia, bad breath, respiratory infections, and mouth ulcers.